minprog/app-studio/info/10 Syllabus.md

 ### For all students

-* Students are expected to watch all lectures and sections and to submit all required projects, as specified below.
+* You are expected to watch all lectures and sections and to submit all required projects, as specified below.

+* You are expected to participate in the online environment provided ([Slack](https://minprog.slack.com/)), to ask questions that will help you get on with your projects, and answer questions that will help others get on.

-* Students wanting to learn iOS programming are encouraged to have a Mac (running Mountain Lion) as well as an iPad, iPhone, or iPod touch; students wanting to learn Android can use any platform that Eclipse runs on and should probably have access to an Android phone or tablet.
+* Students wanting to learn iOS programming are encouraged to have a Mac (running OS 10.9) as well as an iPad, iPhone, or iPod touch; students wanting to learn Android can use any platform that Eclipse runs on and should probably have access to an Android phone or tablet.